kmacharia/darajaaccesstoken/README.md

 Click on the app you just created to get consumer key and consumer secret.
 You will need them when generating Basic Auth string.
 ![where to find keys](https://github.com/kmacharia/darajaaccesstoken/blob/master/consumer-and-secret-keys.png)

-The Basic Auth string is a base64 encoded string of your app’s client key and client secret.
+The Basic Auth string is a base64 encoded string of your app’s consumer key and consumer secret.
 You can generate base64 encoded string at https://www.base64encode.org/ by concatenating your ConsumerKey, full colon and ConsumerSecret.

 Once you have Auth string, make a GET request to: